 Figure 5.4 shows a more detailed model of the functional control structure for the WBS.
 This model of the functional structure differs from the model of the physical structure of the WBS found in ARP 4761.
-The intent of the model in Figure 5.4 is to show the "functional" structure without any assumptions about the implementation.
-We needed to add functional details not in the ARP 4761 figure (such as Autobrake commands and status) in order to more fully specify the system function and, therefore, more fully analyze the hazard scenarios.
-We omitted physical details and functional implementation details that were added in ARP 4761 as a result of the safety assessment process.
-The biggest difference is the omission of a BSCU redundant channel in Figure 3.0-1 [p.
-211] of ARP 4761, which was added to achieve the ARP 461 FTA reliability (failure probability) goals.
-This addition is not necessary for our purposes and is not shown in the functional control structure.
+The intent of the model in Figure 5.4 is to show the "functional" structure without any assumptions about the physical implementation.
+We needed to add functional details not in the ARP 4761 figure (such as Autobrake commands and status) in order to more fully specify the system function and, therefore, more fully analyze the hazard scenarios associated with control errors

 STPA starts without a specific design solution to potential problems.
 Instead, it starts from the basic required functional behavior and identifies the ways that that behavior can be hazardous.
 Designers can later decide on particular design solutions, such as redundancy, if that turns out to be necessary to satisfy the safety requirements derived through this analysis.